Tuition, Stipends, Scholarships & Financial Aid

-The Elon Master of Arts in Higher Education’s tuition cost for the fall 2019 cohort is $14,904 per year, with a significant amount of funding for scholarships awarded to qualified applicants.
+The Elon Master of Arts in Higher Education’s tuition cost for 2023-2024 is $17,238, with an added health service fee of $215.
+There is a significant amount of funding for scholarships awarded to qualified applicants.
 Tuition will not increase for the student’s second year.
-Tuition for the 2020 cohort will be available next winter in January or early February of 2020.

 Process & Timeline for Awarding of Scholarships

 Scholarships range from $3,000 up to the full cost of tuition.
 Every student admitted to the program will be given full consideration for a scholarship.
 No separate application is necessary to be considered.
 There will be no tuition increases for the second year of this two-year program and the scholarship will automatically renew if the student meets the GPA requirement for their scholarship.
 Students may also apply for federal financial aid, if eligible.

 Acceptance into the M.A. in Higher Education program is a two-part process.
 First, the MHE Admissions Committee will make a decision on invitations to the MHE Preview Weekend based on the student’s application materials.
-Upon notification of conditional admittance, students will be invited to Preview Weekend.
-Note: conditionally admitted students will be notified of their scholarship amount no later than the week of January 20, 2020.
+Note: students receiving an invitation will be notified of their scholarship amount no later than the week of January 24, 2022.
 Second, students will participate in Preview Weekend, during which they will interview for apprenticeships.
 Once a student is offered and accepts an apprenticeship, the student will be granted final admittance into the program.
-Note that the selection of apprenticeships is a “mutual selection process” – both the student and the apprenticeship host must select each other; thus, participation in Preview Day does not guarantee an apprenticeship.
+Note that the selection of apprenticeships is a “mutual selection process” – both the student and the apprenticeship host must select each other; thus, participation in Preview Weekend does not guarantee an apprenticeship.

 Key dates to keep in mind are: